-SYDNEY: When COVID restrictions lift and we’re free to explore, why not head to Wollongong to enjoy beautiful beaches without the big city crowds?
+SYDNEY: With school holidays on the way, why not head to Wollongong to enjoy beautiful beaches without the big city crowds?

 Australia’s love affair with Wollongong may have started when it was just a humble beach holiday destination, but these days, it is so much more.
-From cool cafes and bustling markets to boutique shopping, hip bars and live music events, The Gong – as it is affectionately known by locals – has equal staycation appeal for families on a budget or overnighters ex Sydney.
+From cool family friendly cafes and bustling markets to boutique shopping, hip restaurants and fun kids events, The Gong – as it is affectionately known by locals – has equal staycation appeal for families on a budget or overnighters ex Sydney.

 Insider Tip: If you arrive on a Friday night and leave first thing Monday morning, you can make the absolute most of your weekend away… and when you stay at the Adina Apartment Hotel Wollongong, you can pack light as it boasts a fully equipped kitchen and laundry.